Get Rates Near You!

 How Savings Accounts Earn You Money

-When you hold money in your account, you earn interest on your money.
-That interest is compounded, which means that once you earn interest, you not only earn interest on your principal, you also earn money on the interest.
+When you hold money in your account, you earn interest on it.
+That interest is compounded, which means that once you earn interest, you not only earn interest on your principal but also on the interest.

 You can use a compound interest calculator to explore different scenarios and get an understanding of how much money you can earn based on how much money you have in your account.